Questions about BrightStart?

 Foremost, patients who are sick or have symptoms of an infectious condition may not attend the center.
 Daily assessments for each patient and monitoring throughout the day maintain the overall health of our patient population.

-MTM provides vehicles and drivers to conduct safe and efficient transport.
-BrightStart Pediatrics provides an escort from our Transport Team to monitor the patients while in transit.
+Each vehicle has a driver to conduct safe and efficient transport.
+BrightStart Pediatrics provides an escort from our Transport Team on each vehicle to monitor the patients while in transit.

 Yes they are!
 BrightStart takes great pride in bringing you real, fresh content on our website.
 We never use stock photography in our materials.
 Some children you see are current patients, some have already graduated from our program.
 We share updated photos and video on our What’s New page all the time, so check in there for more fun.

 Yes – all of the photos are of BrightStart patients.
 Sometimes their nursing need is very visible, such as patients who have a tracheostomy.
 But very often the nursing need comes from something you can’t see: patients with G-tubes, or cardiac patients in various stages of surgical repair, patients who receive specialized treatments and medications for cystic fibrosis or seizures.

 No matter what these pediatric patients need, they’re all just terrific kids.
 Outside their nursing needs they enjoy all the same things as babies and children who are not medically complex.
 We incorporate our unique style of nursing, therapy and love to help every child have a bright start.